-- Transition risks, which occur as we transition to a more environmentally friendly economy, potentially resulting in significant shifts in asset values and higher costs of doing business; and - Liability risks, compensation is sought for losses suffered as a result of physical or transition risks
+- Transition risks, which occur as we transition to a more environmentally friendly economy, potentially resulting in significant shifts in asset values and higher costs of doing business; and - Liability risks, compensation is sought for losses suffered as a result of physical or transition risks.

-Looking at Physical risks, the short-tailed nature of household insurance combined with the annually renewable nature of cover allows the Society to respond swiftly to underlying climate change risks observed in experience.
-This will primarily be through re-pricing and other underwriting actions, but can also include reinsurance options.
-The Society purchases substantial reinsurance to protect against the potential impact of large weather and other catastrophic natural events.
+Climate change is gradual, affecting all insurers and reinsurers.
+Looking at Physical risks, we believe we can adapt to such changes - the short-tailed nature of household insurance combined with the annually renewable nature of cover allows the Society to respond swiftly to underlying climate change risks observed in experience.
+This will be primarily through risk selection, re-pricing and other underwriting actions, and can also include reinsurance options.

+The Society purchases per risk and catastrophe excess of loss reinsurance to protect against the potential impact of large weather and other catastrophic natural events.